top of page

 • Local Government Revenues

-• The City of Seguin has pledged $5,000,000
+• The City of Seguin has pledged $5,000,000 and has transferred $1.36M of this to the WCID in order to begin final engineering.

 • Grants